Study Cooking at the Pennsylvania Culinary Institute

 What will you learn at the Pennsylvania Culinary Institute?

-With its linkage with Le Cordon Bleu schools, the Pennsylvania Culinary Institute has a great network for teaching the well-known French expertise in culinary arts.
-Some French people reach the ripe age of 120 years old due to the quality of their cuisine.
-Learn the secrets of the French cooking style.
+With its linkage to Le Cordon Bleu schools, the Pennsylvania Culinary Institute has a great network for teaching the well-known French Culinary Arts.
+French kitchen techniques provide the cold standard for chef, and French cuisine is regarded as some of the world’s most sophisticated.
+LCB students learn the secrets of the French cooking style, through classroom and kitchen laboratory instruction.

-Learn how to express your culinary talents, within accepted cooking norms, for preparing meals that satisfy different palates and tastes.
+Learn how to express your culinary creativity, within accepted standards of practice, for preparing meals that satisfy progressive palates.
 French culinary refinement, sophistication and artistry is appreciated around the world.
-PCI attempts to draws upon the centuries of French cooking traditions to create modern meals using industry-related technologies.
+The PCI curriculum draws upon centuries of French cooking tradition, to create modern chefs capable of maintaining tradition, while using industry-best technologies.

 Why choose the Pennsylvania Culinary Institute?